helpscout/proxypack/README.md

 ### Launcher Method

-You will need to `npm install proxy-pack -g`.
+You will need to `npm install @helpscout/proxypack -g`.

 This will install CLI commands that can launch a Proxied Web Browser that is aware of the ProxyServer running via Webpack.